Aulin34/dnd-quartz/content/public/Locations/Valconia/Suncrest.md

 Notably, he mentions that no one has come back from exploring region to the southwest.

-With the race to provide [[King Reginald Moon]] with more information on the Valconia well underway, nothing is known of the current fate of Suncrest or its neighboring cities.
+With the race to provide [[Reginald Moon]] with more information on the Valconia well underway, nothing is known of the current fate of Suncrest or its neighboring cities.